Coping with a Marriage Plagued with Addiction

 Getting married is a monumental part of someone’s life.
 It is a declaration to the world that someone will dedicate themselves to someone else for the rest of their lives, and is a celebration of the love and trust for years to come.
 However, addiction is something that can afflict anybody under a myriad of different circumstances.

-Addiction can stem from stress and social practices, from trauma, mental health, or any number of reasons.
+Addiction can stem from stress and social practices, trauma, mental health, or any number of reasons.
 However, the effect on a marriage can look quite the same.
 Living with a spouse suffering from addiction takes a toll on both parties, but it is also necessary to plan on how the issue will be addressed to continue to nurture that love that was felt since the wedding day.

 Prepare for the Conversation